 I am interested in this data at various levels.
 It poses interesting questions in terms of theoretical graph analysis.
 The data is used to look at the performance of individual researchers or to evaluate whole units such as Universities.
 Trying to improve these methods is an interesting theoretical problem with immediate practical and commercial applications.
 So any new ideas can be tested and then applied in the real world.
 This data can be seen as the best documented footprint of innovation processes in the human society so there are broad and fascinating social science questions which might be studied.

 - I have been looking at new ways to analyse citation networks.
 This is the directed network formed when the vertices are published documents, and the links are defined by the references in the bibliography of one document to older, previously published documents.
 Academic papers, patents and court judgements are some examples of document sets that are used to create large citation networks.
-My thesis is that any network constrained by time (citations always point backwards in time) needs to be analysed with that constraint taken into account.
+My thesis is that any network constrained by time (citations always point backwards in time) needs to be analysed with that constraint taken into account (see my blog on time constrained networks).
 A trivial example is that there is no point using total degree for these networks, in-degree (citation count) and out-degree (length of bibliography) need to be treated separately.

 Some of these ideas have been developed with James Clough, Jamie Gollings and Tamar Loach, producing the paper Transitive Reduction of Citation Networks [arXiv:1310.8224] with the data we used on figshare.com under Transitive Reduction of Citation Networks [DOI 10.6084/m9.figshare.834935].
 This work looked at transitive reduction on citation networks and found that this highlights key differences between academic papers and court judgements on the one hand, and patent citations on the other.
 We also found that papers could have wildly different citation counts before and after transitive reduction.
 We conjectured that papers which retained a large number of citations after transitive reduction are more likely to be of interest to a wider audience crossing many topics or disciplines.

-More recently James Clough and I have taken the idea of embedding these citation networks in a space-time further and looked at how we can measure the dimension of such spaces.
+James Clough and I have taken the idea of embedding these citation networks in a space-time further.
+We started by continuing the work in some of the student projects which we were involved in.
+Our aim was to measure the dimension of such spaces.
 The time direction is related to the real physical time but our conjecture is that the space directions of this space capture information about the variety of research ‘directions’, fields or topics, in the data.
 We found that we could measure the dimension in a consistent and robust manner.
 Further different fields show different dimensions.
 The hep-th section of the arXiv repository (largely string theory) is narrow with just one effective space dimension while the astro particle physics section has a spatial dimension of around 2.5.
 Our results are in our paper What is the dimension of citation space? [arXiv:1408.1274].
 A general discussion of our approach was also presented at the ISSI 2015 meeting in Istanbul and will appear as Time and Citation Networks [arXiv:1507.01388] in the ISSI proceedings.
 Slides from my ISSI 2015 talk are on my figshare account at http://dx.doi.org/10.6084/m9.figshare.1464980 along with slides from similar talks given elsewhere.

 - I have been interested in how we can extract information about academic papers from altmetric data.
 That is data obtained from modern electronic media such as twitter, blogs or websites, which typically responds much quicker events than is reflected in the bibliographies of papers publihsed in traditional journals.
 Working with Tamar Loach we looked at how we could use this data to rank journals, an alternative to traditional measures such as Impact Factor.
 The basic idea is that we consider all the mentions of academic papers coming from one altmetric account (single author or not).
 We then treat each account as rating the different journals through the choice of papers its mentions.
 So if the source reads ten papers from Nature but only one from PNAS we can use this to say this source thinks Nature deserves more attention than PNAS and should be rated more highly in any journal ranking scheme.
 There are many ways to use these counts to produce such ratings and rankings.
 One useful analogy is to think of each source as a tournament between different teams – the journals.
 Taking journals in pairs, the number of different papers mentioned by this account is the score in a ‘game’ between these journals, so in this example we would have a Nature vs. PNAS game with a score of 10-1.
 There is then a wealth of ways from sports analysis to turn such scores into ranking of the teams, the journals in this case.